The Missing Data That Prevents Companies From Creating the Factory of the Future [Podcast]

 Despite all the conversations around the factory of the future and going lights out, the reality is that manufacturers need to break down what digital transformation actually means to their organizations, and be pragmatic about what they can realistically take on and secure quick ROI.

-For example, the concept of an intelligent, enterprise-class Internet of Things (IoT) ecosystem that can accurately predict downtime is great, but getting there, in reality, takes a long time.
+For example, the concept of an intelligent, enterprise-class Internet of Things (IoT) ecosystem that can accurately predict downtime (check out these interesting stats on downtime) is great, but getting there, in reality, takes a long time.
 Another approach – one that’s much easier to deploy and has a faster time to value – might be to optimize human-led procedures on the frontlines by digitizing their previously paper-based processes in order to increase uptime.

 ‘O’ and ‘X’ Data